nojhan/ubergeekism/README.md

 Problem**.
 We use an **Ant Colony Optimization** algorithm to (try) to solve it.

 Because each city is not connected to every other cities, we need to find the shortest path between two cities.
-This is done with the help of the **A-star** algorithm.
+This is done with the help of the famously cool **A-star** algorithm.

 The ant colony algorithm output a path that connect every cities, which is drawn on the image, but it also stores a so-called pheromones matrix, which can be